| |

 Danny Torrance (Danny Lloyd): Redrum.
 Redrum.
 Redrum.

 I slid down in the theater seat (from which I probably couldn’t even touch the floor) as Danny rode his Big Wheel through the Overlook Hotel’s echoing, ghost-filled hallways.
 Those scenes were intense.
 Really intense.
-I shrank.
 Maybe I wasn’t such a big shot after all.
-I became even smaller still as Danny ran for his life into the snow-covered maze, chased by an axe-wielding maniac.
+The film overpowered me and I was desperate to escape akin to Danny running for his life into a snow-covered maze, chased by an axe-wielding maniac.

 Jack: Danny, I’m coming!